lbnl-science-it/OOD_training_july2022/OOD_trainining_28July.md

 6. [Clusters: LRC shell access](#25)
 7. [Jobs: job management and submission](#26)

-Git repo for this training: https://github.com/lbnl-science-it/OOD_training_july2022.git/.
+---
+## Training style : mostly demonstration

+- If you have account on Lawrencium then open OOD dashboard and try it yourself as we go.
+- Don't have account on Lawrencium?
+Don't worry!
+You can watch for now and try it later using training materail.
+- Training material is available on GitHub(https://github.com/lbnl-science-it/OOD_training_july2022.git/.)
-Recording for the training will be uploaded in the same github repository.
+- Recording for the training will be available in the same GitHub repository.

 ----